RenderKit/oidn/doc/api.md

 This device can then be used to construct further objects, such as buffers and filters.
 Note that a device can be committed only once during its lifetime.

+When running operations asynchronously on a device (functions with `Async` in their name), eventually it is necessary to wait for all asynchronous operations to complete.
+This can be done by calling

+    void oidnSyncDevice(OIDNDevice device);

 Before the application exits, it should release all devices by invoking

     void oidnReleaseDevice(OIDNDevice device);